This tutorial should take approximately 20-30 minutes to complete.

 com.your-company.your-name:

-In this part of the exercise you'll configure your Notecard so that it knows where to send data.
-You do this by assigning the ProductUID created in the last step to your Notecard.
-Setting the ProductUID associates a Notecard to a given Project in Notehub.
-A Notecard can easily be moved between Projects over time, but it can only belong to one project at a time.
+To associate the Notecard with your project in Notehub you must assign the ProductUID you created to your Notecard.
+A Notecard can easily be moved between projects over time, but it can only belong to one project at a time

 An empty JSON object ({}